 Games in the series

-colette is divided into multiple seasonal phases, each with its own new songs, unlock system, and removed songs:
+REFLEC BEAT colette (2012) colette was divided into multiple seasonal phases, each with its own new songs, unlock system, and removed songs:

 REFLEC BEAT provides examples of: